HaoweiLi1/standing_balance_sim/README.md

    c.
 Front and back contact forces, $F_{c,front}$ & $F_{c,back}$, versus time <br>
    `plotter_3.mlx` also produces a plot of only the $f_{perturbation}$ data series. <br>

 I have configured the `final_humanoid`, `test_humanoid`, and `muscle_humanoid` simulations to automatically calculate and save the data series' of interest to `.csv` files.
-So, you should be able to run either of those simulations, and then run the MATLAB plotters shortly after without modifying anything.
+So, you should be able to run those simulations, and then run the MATLAB plotters shortly after without modifying anything.

 ## How to build the two-link model in MuJoCo